rebelsky/csc322-jekyll/_dev/_handouts/remote.md

 ---
 # {{ page.title }}

-There are four primary mechanisms for doing CSC 151 work remotely.
+There are four primary mechanisms for doing CS work remotely.

 1. You can run a [virtual machine](../reference/virtual-machine.html) on your laptop.
 A virtual machine is a simulated computer - it's